Butterfly knife: Construction

 There are two main types of balisong construction: "sandwich construction" and "channel construction".

-Sandwich constructed balisong knives are assembled in layers that are generally pinned or screwed together.
+Sandwich-constructed balisong knives are assembled in layers that are generally pinned or screwed together.
 They allow the pivot pins to be adjusted more tightly without binding.
 When the knife is closed, the blade rests between the layers.

-For a channel constructed balisong, the main part of each handle is formed from one piece of material.
+For a channel-constructed balisong, the main part of each handle is formed from one piece of material.
 In this handle, a groove is created (either by folding, milling, or being integrally cast) in which the blade rests when the knife is closed.
 This style is regarded as being stronger than sandwich construction.

 Additionally, the two constructions can be combined to form the "chanwich construction", which involves two halves of a channel handle screwed together.
 Although rare, this construction generally keeps the best elements of both constructions and discards the worst, as it retains the better handle shape channel construction is known for, while still allowing adjustment of the tightness the handles are held together with to some extent, as well as easier access to the inside of the handle for cleaning.
-One notable example would be the Tsunami from Squid Industries.

 There are also three methods of operation balisongs use: bearings, bushings, or only washers.

-Bearing operated balisongs have small ball bearings housed in a circular concavity around the hole in the pivot.
+Bearing-operated balisongs have small ball bearings housed in a circular concavity around the hole in the pivot.
 These bearings allow the handles of the balisong to rotate.

-Bushing operated balisongs have a small metal bushing slightly thicker than the tang in each pivot hole with a usually bronze disc known as a washer on each side.
+Bushing-operated balisongs have a small metal bushing slightly thicker than the tang in each pivot hole with a usually bronze disc known as a washer on each side.
 These washers clamp down on the bushing, but not on the tang, when the pivot screw is tightened, allowing the handle to rotate around the tang.